How to become ISO 45001 certified

 Clause 6.1: Actions to address risks and opportunities

-Hazards shall be identified (6.1.2.1), and risks shall be accessed (6.1.2.2).
-The standard requires an ongoing and pro-active process for hazard identification shall be maintained, and defines which processes shall be taken into account, however, expects the organization to ensure that the process is comprehensive, and leaves it to the organization which method for hazard and opportunity identification is used.
+Hazards must be identified (6.1.2.1), and risks must be assessed (6.1.2.2).
+This standard requires an ongoing and pro-active process for hazard identification, which must be maintained and define which processes will be taken into account.

-Often, a group session (typically 2 – 6 persons) including workers and managers representing the relevant disciplines, and a safety professional, using together a documented hazard identification method (e.g. software tools), typically a combination of sufficiently comprehensive checklists or keywords and brainstorming while focusing on a subset based on the risks and opportunities that need to be addressed is a good approach.
-An open mind at this stage is important.
+Typically, a group session (2 – 6 people) includes workers and managers representing the relevant disciplines as well as a safety professional.
+During the session, they will use a documented hazard identification method (e.g. software tools).
+A good approach to take is a combination of comprehensive checklists or keywords, in addition to focusing on a subset based on the risks and opportunities that need to be addressed.

-It is always preferred to reduce the severity of a hazard, by applying inherent safety rules; these can be also OH&S opportunities.
-Use the hierarchy of controls:
+Its always preferred to reduce the severity of a hazard, by applying inherent safety rules; these can also be OH&S opportunities.
+You can use the following hierarchy of controls:

-• use less hazardous conditions and reduce consequences by smart lay-out (moderate),
+• use less hazardous conditions and reduce consequences with a smart lay-out (moderate)

-• simply the work process or material flow (simplify) and
+• simplify the work process or material flow (simplify) and

 • allow the design to handle upsets without damage (error tolerance).
-For example, using stronger parts, closing in the hazardous process and adding secondary containment, install automatic sprinklers, explosion panels, etc.
+For example, using stronger parts, closing in the hazardous process and adding secondary containment, installing automatic sprinklers, explosion panels, etc.

 • adding instrumentation and controls (probability reduction)